mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Troubleshooting/General/index.md

 ---

-### I setup up WordPress and it is asking for a username and password?

-Your default Wordpress username and password when setup through MAMP PRO are admin/admin.

----

 ### My Apache Server will not start?

 The most common problem with Apache Server not starting is another mysql service running on the same port.
 To check this